sergeyklay/clusterium/docs/source/methodological_framework.rst

 **Parameter Tuning:**

-The Dirichlet Process clustering model is governed by two key parameters that significantly influence clustering behavior from an academic perspective:
+The DP clustering model is governed by two key parameters that significantly influence clustering behavior from an academic perspective:

 1. **Alpha (α)**: The concentration parameter that controls cluster proliferation.